hubmapconsortium/documentation/docs/assays/metadata/visium-hd.md

 # Visium HD Metadata Attributes

-These metadata fields have been collected for Visium HD data.<br />
-These fields are available from the [HuBMAP Search and Entity APIs](/apis) at ```Dataset.metadata.<attribute>```.<br />
+The attributes shown here have been colleced for Visium HD data, available from the [HuBMAP Search and Entity APIs](/apis) at ```Dataset.metadata.<attribute>```.<br />
-See the latest version of the [Visium HD Ingest Metadata Specifications](https://hubmapconsortium.github.io/ingest-validation-tools/visium-hd/current/) for the schema and directory structure needed when uploading data.
+These attributes are harmonized across all versions of the Visium HD metadata specifications.
+See the latest version of the [Visium HD Metadata Specifications](https://hubmapconsortium.github.io/ingest-validation-tools/visium-hd/current/) for the schema and directory structure needed when ingesting Segmentation Mask metadata.
 &nbsp;

 <span style="color:red" title="Required">*</span><span class="requiredNote"> indicates a required field</span>